SeriousOldMan/Simulator-Controller/README.md

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Setup%20Workbench.jpg)

 Additionally, an integrated Setup Engineer using GPT technology can also create a detailed analysis of the car handling and your driving style based on the telemetry data of a specific lap.
-Once an analysis has been created, the recommended setup changes can automatically applied to a setup file.
+Once an analysis has been created, the recommended setup changes can automatically be applied to a setup file.

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Setup%20Engineer%202.jpg)